rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 Energy providers, even though also dispatchable sources of generation, should be added via `energyProviders.csv`, as there are some additional features available then, see :ref:`energy_providers`.

-Both energy providers and the additional fuel sources are limited to the options provided in the table of :ref:`table_default_energy_carrier_weights_label`, as the default weighting factors to translate the energy carrier into electricity equivalent need to be defined.
+Both energy providers and the additional fuel sources are limited to the options of energy carriers provided in the table of :ref:`table_default_energy_carrier_weights_label`, as the default weighting factors to translate the energy carrier into electricity equivalent need to be defined.

 .. _energy_conversion: